dengwb1991/owl-redux/README.md

 # owl redux

- A simple version of redux
+ A simple version of redux, `Typescript` support.

 ## Introduction